 Moroccan cooking made easy.

 Many people are put off, or afraid to try Moroccan cooking.
 Too many ingredients.
 What the heck is a tagine?
 Sound difficult.

 Blah blah blah.

 Well, let me help you out there.

 - To keep this recipe simple I used Ras-el-hanout which is a combination of almost all of the spices used in Moroccan cooking.
 It includes almost 20 spices so it's pretty inclusive while giving authentic flavor to the dish.
 The only thing it lacks, in my opinion, is heat.
-So I add a bit of cayenne.
+So I added a bit of cayenne.